Killing of Kenneth Chamberlain Sr.: Shooting

 In response, police officers, firefighters, and emergency medical technicians were dispatched.
 At Chamberlain's home, police knocked on his door.
 Chamberlain told them through the door, he did not call them, did not require assistance, was not having a medical emergency, and asked them to leave.
-Police refused to leave his home, and insisted that Chamberlain open the door.
-Throughout the entire incident, an audio recording was made by a LifeAid device in the home.
-The police became more insistent, and began banging on the door.
-Chamberlain then contacted the LifeAid operator asking them for help.
-He stated that the White Plains Police employees were going to enter his home and kill him.
-The police continued to bang on the door, and then attempted to force it open for approximately one hour.

 Upon breaking down his door, they entered Chamberlain's apartment.
 Police alleged Chamberlain came at them with a butcher knife when they broke down the door.
 Chamberlain's family claims the elderly Chamberlain was unarmed, and did not resist.
 Police tased him, and then shot him with a bean bag round fired from a shotgun.
-Chamberlain allegedly continued to charge at officers with the knife when Officer Anthony Carelli (whose name was withheld for over four months after the incident) shot him twice in the chest with live ammunition.
+According to police, Chamberlain continued to charge at officers with the knife when Officer Anthony Carelli (whose name was withheld for over four months after the incident) shot him twice in the chest with live ammunition.
 A camera mounted on the taser captured the tasing, but was not functioning during the shooting.
 Chamberlain later died in surgery at White Plains Hospital.